langroid/langroid/docs/quick-start/chat-agent.md

 In the [next section](multi-agent-task-delegation.md) you will learn some general principles on how to have multiple agents collaborate on a task using Langroid.

+[^1]: In the screenshot, the numbers in parentheses indicate how many
+    messages have accumulated in the LLM's message history.
+    This is only provided for informational and debugging purposes, and you can ignore it for now.